Stanley-Yi/Y3S2-CPT204-Advanced-OO-Programming/note/note.md

 if a final variable points to a mutable object, then the variable cannot be reassigned, but the object it points to can still be mutated, e.g. final List a = {1, 2}, a = {2, 3};

+## Final

+final can be used on both **parameters** and **local variables**

+if a final variable points to a mutable object, then the variable cannot be reassigned , but the object it points to can still be mutated.

+## Map

+A map stores key/value pairs , where each key has an associated value.

 ## Interface
 interfaces: define how these respective types work, but don’t provide implementation code.